IINYS - A Moral Voice at the Table

 - Testify at legislative hearings and respond to requests for information from the Executive Chamber, legislative committees, congregation-based social justice committees, and many others.

 - Participate in press conferences, demonstrations, forums and other events.

 - Provide up-to-date position papers on key issues.

 - Offer technical assistance with letter writing tables, forums, etc.

 Please take this opportunity to join or make a donation today and receive our newsletter, e-mail alerts, updates, and other materials.
-You can fill out the form below or donate on-line at www.interfaithimpactnys.org.
-If you are interested in a congregational or justice committee membership or joining our clergy advisory board, please e-mail firstname.lastname@example.org or call 518-463-5652.
+You can donate on-line at www.iinys.org/Donations.html.
+If you are interested in a congregational or justice committee membership or joining our clergy advisory board, please e-mail email@example.com or call 518-463-5652.